-- 30.5.1 After the 2 passages allowed for practice, the eligible drivers will start the Qualifying stage in the order of the current European Rally Championship classification for Drivers with a 2-minute interval between each car. - 30.5.2 The driver and co-driver entered must be on board the car throughout the Qualifying stage. - 30.5.3 The Stewards shall decide the order of drivers who have not been classified in the previous European Rally Championship for Drivers. - 30.5.4 A starting list will be published at a time indicated in the rally Supplementary Regulations.
+30.5.1 After the 2 passages allowed for practice, Priority drivers will start the Qualifying stage in the order of the current European Rally Championship classification for Drivers with a 1-minute interval between each car for asphalt rallies and a 2-minute interval for gravel rallies.

+30.5.2 The driver and co-driver entered must be on board the car throughout the Qualifying stage.

+30.5.3 The Stewards shall decide the order of drivers who have not been classified in the previous European Rally Championship for Drivers.

+30.5.4 A starting list will be published at a time indicated in the rally Supplementary Regulations.
 The procedures stipulated for the start of a special stage will apply.

+30.5.5 In the event of a dead heat in Qualifying, the competitors concerned will be classified in the order of their start positions in the Qualifying Stage.

-After Qualifying, the eligible drivers are not authorised to return to the Shakedown stage.
+30.5.6 If permitted in the Supplementary Regulations of the rally, Priority drivers may also participate in the Shakedown stage.

-30.6 BREAKDOWN DURING QUALIFYING STAGE
+30.6 NON-PARTICIPATION OR BREAKDOWN DURING QUALIFYING STAGE

-- 30.6.1 Any car which breaks down during the Qualifying stage or during the following road section will be transported to the parc fermé by the organisers once the Qualifying stage has finished. - 30.6.2 Any driver who does not correctly complete the Qualifying stage will choose his position last.
-If more than one driver does not complete the stage, positions will be chosen in the order of the starting list for the Qualifying stage.
+30.6.1 Any car which breaks down during the Qualifying stage or during the following road section will be transported to the parc fermé by the organisers once the Qualifying stage has finished.

+30.6.2 Any driver who does not participate or does not correctly complete the Qualifying stage will be seeded last on the start list, amongst the Priority drivers.
+If more than one driver does not complete the stage, start positions will be chosen in the order of the starting list for the Qualifying stage.